WhiteRed63893/WhiteRed63893/README.md

 - 👋 Hi, My name is Guilherme and I am 16 years old.
 - 👀 I’m interested in learning to program in Python
 - 💞️ I’m looking to collaborate on projects
+- how
-- 📫 How to reach me I don't get angry for no reason, I like to learn new things that interest me, I am just a very patient person, and I am a polite person.
+- 📫 How to reach me through Discord and through GitHub
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I have always been interested in programming